keikhcheung/keikhcheung.github.io/_posts/blog/2020-03-08-Are-we-indeed-smart.md

 category:  'blog'
 title:     Are we indeed smart, or foolisher than we think?
 image:     '/images/blog/Thinking-cover.png'
-lead:      We take pride in being the smartest creature so far on earth.
+lede:      We take pride in being the smartest creature so far on earth.
 Yet with that intelligence, we still commit mistakes.
 What are our limits?
 How can we overcome them?
 redirect_from:
   - /blog/2020/03/08/Are-we-indeed-smart/
 tags: